ligerlac/torchlogix/README.md

 `torchlogix` provides two implementations (both of which work with PyTorch):

 * **`python`** the Python implementation is a substantially slower implementation that is easy to understand as it is implemented directly in Python with PyTorch and does not require any C++ / CUDA extensions.
 It is compatible with `device='cpu'` and `device='cuda'`.
-* **`cuda`** is a well-optimized implementation that runs natively on CUDA via custom extensions.
-This implementation is around 50 to 100 times faster than the python implementation (for large models).
-It only supports `device='cuda'`.

-To choose cpu, add ```--implementation=python``` to the command line arguments.
-The default is cuda.
 To aggregate output neurons into a lower dimensional output space, we can use `GroupSum`, which aggregates a number of output neurons into a `k` dimensional output, e.g., `k=10` for a 10-dimensional classification setting.
 It is important to set the parameter `tau`, which the sum of neurons is divided by to keep the range reasonable.